 How long does it take a widower to fall in love?
 Well, there’s no time limit as such for finding true love.
 In many cases, it might take longer than other relationships, because, again, there’s a deeper, more complex past that could keep coming back to haunt the present and your future together.

-It’s prudent to remind yourself that if his grieving and the loss keeps overshadowing his feelings for you, this could turn into an exhausting relationship.
-In this case, even if he is falling in love with you, his past will keep intruding, to the point where he cannot acknowledge or accept his feelings and remains stuck in the past.
+It’s prudent to remind yourself that if his grieving and the loss keep overshadowing his feelings for you, falling in love with a widowed man could turn into an exhausting relationship.
+In this case, even if he is falling in love with you, his past will keep intruding, to the point where he cannot acknowledge or accept his feelings for you.
 End the relationship in this case – remember, no relationship is worth losing your peace of mind and dignity.

-But hopefully, your widower is open to new love, ready to move on and loves you for exactly who you are.
-When a widower talks about his late wife, we hope it is with fondness, a little sadness and affection, but stays put in his past without making this a toxic relationship.
+But hopefully, your widower is open to new love, ready to move on, and loves you for exactly who you are.
+When a widower talks about his late wife, we hope it is with fondness, a little sadness, and affection, but without it interfering with the connection he shares with you, otherwise, you could be looking down the barrel of a potentially toxic relationship.
 Don’t rush his affections, physical or emotional, allow him his space to make peace with his past and grow together in love, while respecting each other’s memories and sharing your vision of the future.